wilsonmar/oss-perf/wiremock.md

   "Wiremock allows HTTP exchanges to be stubbed and verified.
-  It does this by creating an actual HTTP endpoint, rather than by stubbing or mocking the HTTP client class."
+  It does this by creating an actual HTTP endpoint, rather than by stubbing or mocking the HTTP client class" (like JMock or Mockito)

 It supports HTTP response stubbing, request verification, proxy/intercept, record/playback of stubs and fault injection, and can be used from within a unit test or deployed into a test environment.

 Wiremock can be used directly from within JUnit (or your weapon of choice), run as a standalone process or deployed into a container with the aim of covering off a wide range of testing scenarios.

 Although it’s written in Java, and there is a fluent Java API, there’s also a **JSON API** for use with pretty much any language out there.